vishwakftw/Community-Pagerank/pipeline/README.md

 -------------------------------------------

 + Given a name of a person, it would rather seem easy to extract pages using the API provided.
 + Unfortunately, that was not the case.
-There were some pages for which either a `DisambiguationError` or a `PageError` was thrown.
+There were some pages for which either a `DisambiguationError` or a `PageError` or any other exception was thrown.
 + This issue was resolved in the following steps:
     + Take a person whose name is `NAME`.
 Perform `wikipedia.page(NAME)`.
         + If exception doesn't arise, then well and good.